Jasiel-Stark8/MoryaAI/README.md

 # MoryaAI: Revolutionizing AI-Powered Content Creation 🌌

 Welcome to MoryaAI, your premier AI-powered article and newsletter generator designed to illuminate the content creation process for platforms like Medium and HashNode.
-As we step into 2024, MoryaAI emerges at the forefront of leveraging advanced Large Language Models (LLMs) to offer unique, personalized, and engaging content generation and optimization features.
-Our mission is to empower writers, marketers, and content creators with state-of-the-art tools that streamline the writing process, enhance content quality, and maximize audience engagement. \n
+As we step into 2024, MoryaAI emerges at the forefront of leveraging advanced Large Language Models (LLMs) to offer unique, personalized, and engaging content generation and optimization features. \
+Our mission is to empower writers, marketers, and content creators with state-of-the-art tools that streamline the writing process, enhance content quality, and maximize audience engagement. \
 Our software will automatically select the model which is available at high accuracy once you click generate, allowing for a more streamlined and non-blocking requests to the models.

 ## Key Features 🔑